nuxtrdev/nuxtr-vscode/README.md

 ### Nuxi CLI Integration

-The Nuxt CLI, also known as [Nuxi](https://github.com/nuxt/cli), stands as an indispensable tool in the arsenal of every Nuxt developer.
-Nuxtr seamlessly incorporates this powerful CLI, allowing you to execute Nuxi commands right from the command palette.
-Under the `Nuxtr: Run` prefix, you'll find a set of pre-defined most-used commands readily available.
-Additionally, you have the option to access the complete list of Nuxi commands through the `Nuxtr: Nuxi CLI` command.
+The Nuxt CLI, also known as [Nuxi](https://github.com/nuxt/cli), is an essential tool for every Nuxt developer.
+Seamlessly integrated into Nuxtr, it enables you to effortlessly execute Nuxi commands directly from the command palette.
+Under the `Nuxtr: Run` prefix, you'll discover a curated set of frequently used commands at your fingertips.
+Additionally, you can access the complete list of Nuxi commands through the `Nuxtr: Nuxi CLI` command.

-While it's entirely sensible to employ the CLI directly from your terminal, Nuxtr's inclusion will enhance your DX working with multiple terminals.
-It provides a structured approach to your terminal environment, categorizing commands based on their scope.
+While using the CLI directly from your terminal is perfectly viable, Nuxtr's integration enhances your development experience, especially when working with multiple terminals.
+It introduces a structured approach to your terminal environment, categorizing commands based on their scope.
 This not only streamlines your workflow but also simplifies the process of adding modules, eliminating the need to recall or search for exact names.

 <br>
 <br>

-### Nuxt/Custom Snippets
+### Nuxt, Nitro and Custom Snippets

-**Nuxt Snippets**: You can use Nuxt snippets by typing `nuxt` for components, `use` for Composables or just start typing Nuxt utils and selecting your snippet from the list.
+**Nuxt Snippets**: Enhance your development speed with Nuxt snippets.
+Simply type `nuxt` for components, `use` for Composables, or begin typing Nuxt utilities and select your desired snippet from the list.

-Nuxt Snippets is enabled by default.
-You can enable/disable them using this setting.
+Nuxt Snippets are enabled by default.
+You can toggle them on or off using this setting:

 ```JSON
  "nuxtr.snippets.nuxt": true
 ```

-**Nitro Snippets**: Nitro is empoweing Nuxt Server Engine.
-Please, refer to [Nitro Docs](https://nitro.unjs.io) for more information.
+**Nitro Snippets**: Nitro powers the Nuxt Server Engine.
+For detailed information, refer to the [Nitro Docs](https://nitro.unjs.io).

-Nitro Snippets is enabled by default.
-You can enable/disable them using this setting.
+Nitro Snippets are enabled by default.
+You can customize their behavior using this setting:

 ```JSON
  "nuxtr.snippets.nitro": true
 ```

-**Custom Snippets**: Easily manage your custom snippets from the sidebar.
-You can create, edit or delete your snippets.
+**Custom Snippets**: Easily manage your custom snippets directly from the sidebar.
+Create, edit, or delete your snippets with ease.
+Stay tuned for more updates on this feature!

-More on this side of the extension is coming soon!

 ![Snippets](./.github/media/snippets.gif)